honeycombio/microservices-demo/README.md

 | Home Page                                                                                                               | Checkout Screen                                                                                                          |
 |-------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|
 | [![Screenshot of store homepage](./docs/img/online-boutique-frontend-1.png)](./docs/img/online-boutique-frontend-1.png) | [![Screenshot of checkout screen](./docs/img/online-boutique-frontend-2.png)](./docs/img/online-boutique-frontend-2.png) |

+## OpenTelemetry

+Online Boutique is instrumented using the [OpenTelemetry](https://opentelemetry.io) framework.
+There are simple and advanced instrumentation techniques offered by OpenTelemetry that are leveraged in the application.
+Each service in the [src](./src) folder explains how OpenTelemetry was used with specific code examples.

 ## Development